nuuuwan/news_lk3_data/README.md

 *2025-07-28 16:16:00* · [`adaderanalk`](https://www.adaderana.lk/news/110923/former-navy-commander-nishantha-ulugetenne-arrested-by-cid) · `en`

-Former Sri Lanka Navy Commander Admiral (Retired) Nishantha Ulugetenne arrested by the CID over the disappearance of a youth from Pothuhera when he was Director, Naval Intelligence.
+Former Commander of the Sri Lanka Navy (SLN) Admiral (Retired) Nishantha Ulugetenne has been arrested by the Criminal Investigation Department (CID).

+The former Navy Commander has been arrested over the disappearance of a youth from Pothuhera while he was functioning as the Director of Naval Intelligence.

 ◼️